mhahsler/CS7320-AI/HOWTOs/working_on_assignments.md

 We will provide you with a CoLab link to the assignment notebook.

 * **Option 1:** You can work directly on CoLab by using `File>Save a copy to Drive`(you will need a Google Account).
-To use data files from within CoLab, you need to go to your [Google Drive](drive.google.com) to the folder called My Drive - CoLab Notebooks and copt the needed files there.
+To use data files from within CoLab, you need to go to your [Google Drive](https://drive.google.com) to the folder called My Drive - CoLab Notebooks and copy the needed files there.
 Then you need to mount your Google drive in your notebook, and change to the directory to the notebook folder.
 The needed code for your code cell looks like this:

     ```{python}
     from google.colab import drive